TofanIulian/strapi-poc/README.md

 taskkill /PID <PID> /F

+### `debug db`

+All the data si stored in a SQLite database in the .tmp folder

+Download [SQLite vscode extension](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite) in order to visualize/query the db

 ## ⚙️ Deployment

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).